Did Luke Botch the Census? A Historical Look at Luke 2

 2. Critics say there’s no evidence of an earlier census under Quirinius.
 That’s false.

-Bart Ehrman confidently asserts, “There is not a single reference to any such census in any ancient source, apart from Luke” (Jesus, Interrupted, p.
+Bart Ehrman boldly asserts, “There is not a single reference to any such census in any ancient source, apart from Luke” (Jesus, Interrupted, p.
 32).
-First of all, Luke IS a historical source.
-Luke gets way too many historical facts right to not be treated as a historical source.

-Second, that’s just wrong.
+Second, Ehrman is just straight up wrong.
 Augustus himself, in his own words, brags about multiple censuses in the Res Gestae Divi Augusti (section 8), stating: “I conducted three censuses alone… in which about 4,000,000 Roman citizens were registered.”
 The first of these began in 8 BC.
 Now, while these were primarily for Roman citizens, it shows that empire-wide census activity was already happening at the time Luke describes.
 And like most things Roman, the rollout would have been staggered, hitting different regions at different times.

 That’s not apologetics, that’s history etched in stone.
+Ehrman’s claim is false.

-Interestingly, early Christian writers seem to back up Luke’s account.
-Around AD 150, Justin Martyr—writing from Rome—mentions the census under Quirinius and even invites his readers to go check the Roman archives themselves (First Apology 34).
-That’s a pretty bold move if the records didn’t exist.
+Early Christian sources support Luke’s claim.
+Around AD 150, Justin Martyr refers to the census under Quirinius and even invites readers to consult the Roman archives (First Apology 34), a bold move if those records didn’t exist.
+Justin doesn’t call Quirinius “governor” but uses epitropos, a term for a procurator or administrative official, which aligns perfectly with hēgemoneuō.

 3. “Rome wouldn’t have ordered a census under a client king like Herod.”
 Actually, yes they would.

 This one comes up a lot.
 Since Judea didn’t officially become a Roman province until AD 6, skeptics will quickly jump in with: “Aha!
 You see?
 The census must be the one conducted later under Quirinius.”
-It’s your classic argument from silence mixed with a priori history—deciding ahead of time what couldn’t have happened, not because the evidence says so, but because it doesn’t fit the critic’s assumptions.
+It’s your classic argument from silence mixed with a priori history: deciding ahead of time what couldn’t have happened, not because the evidence says so, but because it doesn’t fit the critic’s assumptions.

 You’d think there was some ancient Roman handbook called How to Govern Client Kingdoms, with a big bold line that says: “Thou shalt not conduct a census under a client king.”
 But we don’t have anything like that.
-There’s no law, no policy, no decree—just modern critics acting like their guesswork is gospel.
+There’s no law, no policy, no decree.
+Just modern critics acting like their guesswork is gospel.

 And even worse, the guess is wrong.
-Tacitus, in Annals 6.41, says that in AD 36, Rome stepped in and ran a census in Cilicia, a client kingdom—not a Roman province.
+Tacitus, in Annals 6.41, says that in AD 36, Rome stepped in and ran a census in Cilicia, a client kingdom, not a Roman province.
 The local king couldn’t handle it, so Rome sent in troops to enforce it.
 So yes, actually Rome did conduct censuses in client kingdoms.
 That’s not a theory.
 That’s just a historical fact.

 4. What about traveling to their ancestral homes?